Monarchy of Canada: Demise of the Crown and accession

-An appropriate period of mourning also follows, during which portraits of the recently deceased monarch are draped with black fabric and staff at government houses wear customary black armbands.
-The Manual of Official Procedure of the Government of Canada states the prime minister is responsible for convening parliament, tabling a resolution of loyalty and condolence from parliament to the new monarch, and arranging for the motion to be seconded by the leader of the official opposition.
-The prime minister will then move to adjourn parliament.
+A period of mourning also follows, during which portraits of the recently deceased monarch are draped with black fabric and staff at government houses wear black armbands.
+The Manual of Official Procedure of the Government of Canada states the prime minister is responsible for convening Parliament, tabling a resolution of loyalty and condolence from Parliament to the new monarch, and arranging for the motion to be seconded by the leader of the official opposition.
+The prime minister will then move to adjourn Parliament.
 The Canadian Broadcasting Corporation keeps a regularly updated plan for a "broadcast of national importance", announcing the demise of a sovereign and covering the aftermath, during which all regular programming and advertising is cancelled and on-call commentators contribute to a 24-hour news mode.
-As the late sovereign is typically buried in the UK, the federal and provincial governments will organize commemoration ceremonies, involving religious services, eulogies, and military parades.
+As funerals for Canada's sovereigns, as well as for their consorts, take place in the United Kingdom, commemoration services are conducted by the federal and provincial governments across Canada.
 Such ceremonies may also be held for other recently deceased members of the royal family.
-The day of the sovereign's funeral is likely to be a public holiday.
+The day of the sovereign's funeral is likely to be a federal holiday.

-The new monarch is crowned in the United Kingdom in an ancient ritual, but one not necessary for a sovereign to reign.
+The new monarch is crowned in the United Kingdom in an ancient ritual but one not necessary for a sovereign to reign.
 Under the federal Interpretation Act, officials who hold a federal office under the Crown are not affected by the death of the monarch, nor are they required to take the Oath of Allegiance again.
-All references in federal legislation to previous monarchs, whether in the masculine (e.g. his majesty) or feminine (e.g. the queen), continue to mean the reigning sovereign of Canada, regardless of his or her gender.
+In some provinces, though, those holding Crown offices must swear the Oath to the new sovereign.
+All references in federal legislation to previous monarchs, whether in the masculine (e.g. His Majesty) or feminine (e.g. The Queen), continue to mean the reigning sovereign of Canada, regardless of his or her gender.
 This is because, in common law, the Crown never dies.
 After an individual accedes to the throne, he or she usually continues to reign until death.

 Legal aspects of succession

 The relationship between the Commonwealth realms is such that any change to the rules of succession to their respective crowns requires the unanimous consent of all the realms.
-Succession is governed by statutes, such as the Bill of Rights 1689, the Act of Settlement, 1701, and the Acts of Union, 1707.
+Succession is governed by statutes, such as the Bill of Rights, 1689, the Act of Settlement, 1701, and the Acts of Union, 1707.